567-labs/kura/docs/blog/posts/benchmarking-kura.md

 1. **Fast, predictable processing**: 6,000 conversations analyzed with GPT-4o-mini in under 7 minutes and just around $2 in token costs (using 20 concurrent tasks)
 2. **Storage is not an issue**: 440x compression ratios mean even 100,000 conversations require only 20MB of storage - storage overhead is negligible for production workloads
-3. **Accurate topic discovery**: Over 85% clustering accuracy when validated against known conversation topics
+3. **Accurate topic discovery**: Over 85% cluster alignment when validated against similar conversation topics

 In this article, we'll walk through our benchmark methodology, detailed findings and how you can apply these results to your own use cases.